• Instagram

 Why this Recipe Works

-The best crispy breading is achieved when you follow the three steps: flour coat, egg wash, then breadcrumbs.
+The best crispy breading is achieved by following the three steps: flour coat, egg wash, and breadcrumbs.
 This makes sure the coating adheres to the chicken all over.

-Making chicken schnitzel instead of just a plain chicken breast is a fantastic way to spice up your meat for dinner.
-This schnitzel is amazing with a side of mashed potato, and growing up we always had corn on the side too.
+Making chicken schnitzel instead of plain chicken breast is a fantastic way to spice up your meat for dinner.
+This schnitzel is amazing with a mashed potato side, and growing up we always had corn on the side too.

 The leftovers are just as delicious as the fresh dinner.